nielsenjared/nielsenjared.github.io/content/blog/patterrn-recognition/index.md

 Or climb rocks!

-TODO Sparks of Genius
+According to the Root-Bernstein's:

-“Like a good riddle, such nonsense at any age may be a nuisance that reveals new sense.”
+> Like a good riddle, such nonsense at any age may be a nuisance that reveals new sense.

 No excuse.

-You now have permission.
+You now have permission to play.

 It's good for your career.

-Go play!

 ## How does pattern recogntion work?